carlosjhr64/web_api/README.md

     #<method>({"a"=>"ABC","x"=>"XYZ"})
     #=> #<method>('', data: {"a"=>"ABC","x"=>"XYZ"})

-The dumper to dump the data in a post request is JSON.dump by default if JSON is available.
+The dumper to dump the data in a post request is `JSON.dump` by default if `JSON` is available.

-The parser to parse the body of an "application/json" type content is JSON.parse by default if available.
+The parser to parse the body of an `application/json` type content is `JSON.parse` by default if available.
-You can read the code and inspect `WebApi::PARSER` to see the other parsers available by default.

 If one does not want to parse the response's body, one can set `parser: :none`.
 For example: